Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 27 April 2025 21.24.17 UTC
+- WIB: Minggu, 27 April 2025 22.25.37 UTC
-- WITA: Minggu, 27 April 2025 22.24.17 UTC
+- WITA: Minggu, 27 April 2025 23.25.37 UTC
-- WIT: Minggu, 27 April 2025 23.24.17 UTC
+- WIT: Senin, 28 April 2025 00.25.37 UTC

 Kutipan Inspiratif:
-"Friendship is born at that moment when one person says to another: What!
-You too?
-I thought I was the only one."
+"The sun, with all those planets revolving around it and dependent on it, can still ripen a bunch of grapes as if it had nothing else in the universe to do."

-Kategori: friendship
+Kategori: nature